hikmet517/cmake-mngr/README.md

 - **cmake-mngr-build**: Build current project.

-- **cmake-mngr-show-cache-variables**: Show cmake cache variable in a buffer.
+- **cmake-mngr-show-cache-variables**: Show CMake cache variables in a buffer.

-- **cmake-mngr-select-build-type**: Get cmake build type from user.
+- **cmake-mngr-select-build-type**: Get CMake build type from user.

 - **cmake-mngr-set-generator**: Set generator for current project.

 - **cmake-mngr-set-target**: Set target for current project.

-- **cmake-mngr-set-build-directory**: Set cmake build directory.
+- **cmake-mngr-set-build-directory**: Set CMake build directory.

-- **cmake-mngr-set-variable**: Set a cmake variable as KEY=VALUE.
+- **cmake-mngr-set-variable**: Set a CMake variable as KEY=VALUE.
 These variables will be passed to cmake during configuration as -DKEY=VALUE.

 - **cmake-mngr-clear-build-directory**: Remove current build directory and all the files inside.

 - **cmake-mngr-reset**: Reset internal data.

-- **cmake-mngr-create-symlink-to-compile-commands**: Create a symlink that points to ’compile_commands.json’ (needed for lsp to work).
+- **cmake-mngr-create-symlink-to-compile-commands**: Create a symlink in project root that points to ’compile_commands.json’ (needed for ‘lsp’ to work).